Gianlooca/alteramusica/README.md

 <br>

 ### Introductive Text
-- Featured only in the homepage;
-- catches the reader's attention with a partially unclear pun about records;
+- Catches the reader's attention with a partially unclear pun about records;
 - introduces the user to what the company is about;
 - lets the users understand abruptly what kind of music they should expect to find on this marketplace;
 - it's responsive according to the screen size with different features (position of the text, indentation of it compared to the heading and lines between the paragraphs); in screens larger than 1200 pixels, the heading gets white (and golden if hovered over - this will happen to all the `h2` on the website) and, mirrored to the text, an image of a Sundanese cassette appears, in order to underline even more the styles of music the website is about.